How to Set Up a DBA in Alabama

 • A DBA can make your business more credible to potential lenders or investors.

 Business structures that form a separate legal entity, like an LLC or a corporation, are able to choose a business name during the formation process.
 Most of the time, the business can operate under that name for its lifetime.
-But there are still a few cases where a DBA may make sense for these businesses:

 • Opening a new branch of the same legal entity, which will operate under a different name that, requires a new DBA.